 What other changes should I expect at the Disney World parks?

-- Disney transportation: Disney buses, monorail, and the new Disney Skyliner gondola system are all operational but require that you wear masks and follow physical distancing guidelines.
+- Disney transportation: Disney buses, monorail, and the new Disney Skyliner system are all operational, but require that you wear masks.
 This means you may have to wait for more than one bus at peak park entrance and exit times.

-- Entrance procedures: Disney just ended temperature checks, so getting through the park entrance should be a bit quicker.
+- Entrance procedures: Disney is no longer requiring temperature checks, so getting through the park entrance should be a bit quicker than earlier in the pandemic.
 Additionally, instead of full bag checks, guests walk through metal detectors with all their belongings, while strollers are checked separately.

-- Ride experiences may differ slightly: Some attractions might be a little different from previous years to maintain social distancing between park-goers.
-For example, moving to “the dead center” of the first room in The Haunted Mansion is just a walk-through experience for now.
+- Ride experiences may differ slightly: Some indoor attractions might be a little different from previous years.
+For example, when we visited in Spring 2021, moving to “the dead center” of the first room in The Haunted Mansion was just a walk-through experience.
+But these experiences are slowly coming back as restrictions lift.

 What new attractions are opening soon at Disney World?

 Oct.
-1, 2021 marks the start of Disney World’s 50th Anniversary celebration, an 18-month-long event.
-Pending any major changes to COVID guidelines, two new nighttime shows are set to debut on October 1.
+1, 2021, marked the start of Disney World’s 50th Anniversary celebration, an 18-month-long event, which includes two new nighttime shows.
 The first is “Disney Enchantment” at the Magic Kingdom, featuring the first immersive projection effects that extend from Cinderella Castle down Main Street, U.S.A.
-The second is “Harmonious,” a nighttime display of songs, fountains, fireworks, and more at Epcot center.
-Disney’s Animal Kingdom will also have a new daytime show called “Disney KiteTails,” which is debuting this October.
+The second is “Harmonious,” a nighttime display of songs, fountains, fireworks, and more at EPCOT.
+Disney’s Animal Kingdom also has a new daytime show called “Disney KiteTails,” which debuted in October 2021.

 Will it be less crowded at Disney World?

-Disney World is slowly increasing its theme park capacity from a self-imposed 35 percent back in Spring 2021, but the company hasn’t since disclosed the theme park’s current capacity.
-Recently, Walt Disney Company CEO Robert Chapek confirmed he hopes a full capacity reopening will happen by the winter holiday season.
+Disney World has been slowly increasing its theme park capacity from a self-imposed 35 percent back in Spring 2021, but the company hasn’t since disclosed the theme park’s current capacity.

 Unfortunately, there’s no way to know when the park capacity will increase, so it’s best to expect some crowds.
 Try to plan your trip during an off-peak time and map out your days strategically to help maximize your enjoyment.